 The driver also tightens your shot dispersion for better-quality second shots from the fairway.
 With the increased distance and added accuracy, golfers looking to lower their scores will find the Mavrik works wonders.

-An adjustable loft sleeve offers the ability to raise or lower the face’s elevation and add offset for the golf driver.
+An adjustable loft sleeve allows the golf driver to raise or lower the face’s elevation and add offset.

 A great driver with a high-quality head cover, the Callaway Mavrik is a first-rate golf club that dramatically improves forgiveness and increases your yardage off the tee.